 Sounds crazy, but it looks great!
 Use your uncarved pumpkins from Halloween and spray paint them silver or gold.
 Add a plaid Christmas ribbon and voila, a masterpiece!
 People always stop and ask about mine.

 Have the kids or grandkids make you a chain of silver for the tree.
 Mine made me enough to decorate my dwarf peach tree when they were in grade school.
-Now they are grown and it is still used.
-They made a "paper chain" using foil.

 In a terracotta pot ringed in ribbon, "plant" an attractive array of evergreens and berries found on a walk through the woods (or at your local florist) for a festive, frugal outdoor decoration to greet Christmas visitors at the door!